APSL/redux-i18n/README.md

 }
 ```

-*redux-i18n* will take fallback language content.
+Don't worry because *redux-i18n* will take fallback language content.
 In this case, *es* or *en*.

-## Extract/import scripts
+## Extract/Import scripts

-This package have two scripts for extract texts to a *template.pot* and import texts from *po* file to a *translation.js* file.
+Exists two scripts for extract texts to a template (template.pot) and use in *Poedit* and import texts from *po* files to a *translation.js*.

-For use this scripts, you should edit your *package.json* and add both scripts.
+Add this scripts in your *package.json* for this purpose:

 ```json
     "scripts": {